Scale your business with our modular plugins.

 That’s it!
 From now on, your store won’t display any error messages.

-Finally, let’s see other ways to further customize your WooCommerce checkout.
+Finally, let’s see other ways to customize your WooCommerce checkout further.

 In this section, we’ll show you how you can add custom fields to the checkout page.

 As you can imagine, you can add many different types of fields.
-For this demonstration, we will add a custom checkbox at the end of the checkout page to give shoppers the option to subscribe to your newsletter and build your email list.
+For this demonstration, we will add a custom checkbox at the end of the checkout page to allow shoppers to subscribe to your newsletter and build your email list.

 // checkbox field